 Alex Wisniewski – PGY-1

-Hometown: Toledo, OH Undergraduate: University of Toledo Medical School: University of Toledo Hobbies: Soccer, hiking, running, piano, snowboarding
+Hometown: Toledo, OH Undergraduate: University of Toledo Medical School: University of Toledo Hobbies: Soccer, hiking, running, snowboarding, piano and guitar

 Our primary focus is on the operative experience of the residents, with early and increasing autonomy for the residents as they gain experience in the preoperative, perioperative and postoperative management of our cardiothoracic surgical patients.